 To satisfy single diners, we first need to understand that they are an important part of our potential clients, that their numbers keep increasing, and that they represent a very valuable change in consumer habits when it comes to restaurant tables.
-With these premises in mind, any restaurant team can serve them with the same commitment as they do other types of clients, as best suits their needs.
+With this in mind, any restaurant team can serve them with the same commitment as they do other types of clients.

-After all, clients dining alone are also seeking to enjoy a good experience, have a pleasant time, and savor your menu’s offerings in peace and tranquility.
-Although it’s true that restaurants are associated with socializing, whether with family, co-workers, or friends, these days tables must also accommodate single diners, and they can do so without losing profits or productivity.
+Clients dining alone are also seeking to enjoy a good experience, have a nice time and enjoy your menu’s offerings in peace.
+Although it’s true that restaurants are associated with socialising, whether with family, co-workers, or friends, these days tables must also accommodate single diners, and they can do so without losing profits or productivity.

 Does your restaurant often receive single diners?
 Have you noticed an increase in clients eating alone?
 Use the following tips to keep them coming back to your tables along with all their acquaintances.

 Have spaces that are ideal for them.
 The second most important thing for single diners is for the restaurant to have tables for one that are comfortably sized, with enough space to eat and move freely, and whose decorations are as nice as those of the other tables.
-It’s also important for these to be located in areas that entice them to sit and linger, not next to the toilet, in uncomfortable corners, or in spots that feel cut off from the rest of the restaurant., like leftover space in the dining room.
+It’s also important for these to be located in areas that entice them to sit and linger, not next to the toilet, in uncomfortable corners, or in spots that feel cut off from the rest of the restaurant.

 Offer exclusive gifts Another advantage of single diners is that with just a little investment, you can treat them to little gifts that will make their experience at the restaurant more pleasant.
 A special cocktail to welcome them, more of their favorite bread, a little digestif at the end of the meal, a taste of the chef’s latest dish to let them try something new and ask for their opinion, etc.